alowprice23/connectcare1/README.md

 # Databutton app

-This is a schedulin app for home cares that uses advanced genetic algorithms to parse through scheduling with an advanced front and backend.
+This is a scheduling app for home cares that uses advanced genetic algorithms to parse through scheduling with an advanced front and backend.

 ## Stack